SAVE up to 50% off ticket window rates when you pre-purchase your Whistler Blackcomb lift tickets with your accommodation.

 New RFID Whistler Blackcomb Lift Tickets for 2014-2015

 Welcome to a new age!
 All guests who visit Whistler Blackcomb during the 2014.15 Winter Season will receive a new RFID Access Card.
 Your Lift Ticket will be loaded onto an Access Card containing a RFID chip.

 Your Whistler Blackcomb lift ticket gives you access to over 8,100 acres of terrain, complimentary Mountain Orientation Tours, use of the Race Centres and Avalanche Awareness Tours, Terrain Parks and Half Pipes and the Peak 2 Peak Gondola.
-Book by August 31, 2014 to secure the lowest Whistler Blackcomb lift ticket rates.
+Book by November 15, 2014 to secure the early booking Whistler Blackcomb lift ticket rates.

 RFID stands for Radio Frequency Identification Device.
 The device is a small circuit that is integrated into your Access Card, which contains information pertaining to your lift ticket.
 When you approach the access gate, the circuit in your card will register and open the gate automatically.

 The RFID scanners will be located on your left hand side as you approach the lift.
 You must keep your Access Card on the left hand side of your body.
 A pocket on your jacket is ideal given the height of the scanner.

 What does the Lift Ticket Access Card look like?